gofr-dev/gofr/docs/quick-start/add-rest-handlers/page.md

 ## Default Behaviour

-If the custom handlers ain't implemented on the struct, GoFr provides default handlers for each CRUD operation.
+If custom handlers ain't implemented on the struct, GoFr provides default handlers for each CRUD operation.
 These handlers handle basic database interactions:

 - **Create**: `/entity` Inserts a new record based on data provided in a JSON request body.
 - **Read**: